Alfredo-Vargas/.wasi/projects/vim_shortcuts.md

 - `A-t` : open current buffer in a new Tab
 - `g-T` : to switch Tabs
 - `A-y` : close Tabs
+- `ZZ` : to save buffer if modified and quit vim.
+Alternative `:x`
+- `ZQ` : to quit vim without saving buffer modifications
 ---
 ### Git Related
 - `A-g` : show git branches